Our Services

 • Urine drug screening (only as part of a medical or nursing student physical)

-• These labs may be obtained through an appointment with an SHC provider or with a prescription from an outside provider.
-Lab Draw Hours.
+These labs may be obtained through an appointment with an SHC provider or with a prescription from an outside provider (the latter is only provided for established patients).

-Please see our policy regarding Lab & Imaging Results under the “After You First Visit” section.
+Lab & Imaging Results: Please see our policy regarding Lab & Imaging Results.

 Procedures offered in the clinic include: